iman2693/imankianian.github.io/_pages/about.md

 }
 </script>

-I am Iman Kianian, born in Rasht, A metropolitan northern city of Iran.
-A student and researcher pursuing a master's degree in Computer Science at the University of Tehran.
-With a solid foundation in Computer Science, my passion for tackling intricate questions led me into the captivating realms of Artificial Intelligence.
-I specialize in Computer Vision and Natural Language Processing, where I've skillfully honed my expertise and deepened my understanding.
-Additionally, I have an open embrace for new subjects and welcome the opportunity to venture into uncharted territories, further expanding my horizons in the ever-evolving landscape of AI and Computer Science.
-Therefore, I'm eagerly motivated to continue my graduate studies at one of the top universities, under the supervision of the best professors in the world.
-My fields of interest cover a range of cutting-edge technologies, including Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, and Medical Image Analysis.
+I am Iman Kianian, currently pursuing a master's degree in Computer Science at the University of Tehran.
+My academic journey began with a strong foundation in Computer Science, but my passion for solving intricate problems led me into the captivating realms of Artificial Intelligence, specializing in Computer Vision and Natural Language Processing.
+I am dedicated to expanding my horizons in AI, including areas such as Machine Learning, Deep Learning, and Medical Image Analysis.
+With an open embrace for new subjects and the opportunity to venture into uncharted territories, I am eagerly motivated to continue my graduate studies at a top-tier institution, under the guidance of world-class professors, making meaningful contributions to the advancement of these fields.

 Background